HSixLabs/nix-foundry/README.md

 # nix-foundry

-A robust foundation for cross-platform development environments using Nix.
-Build consistent, reproducible development setups across Darwin, Linux, and Windows with enterprise-grade tooling and automation.
+A framework for building consistent, reproducible development environments across platforms. nix-foundry helps teams standardize their development setups using Nix, with enterprise-grade tooling and automation.

 ## Quick Start